Canonical Sectors and Evolution of Firms in the US Stock Markets: Calculations and Convergence

-To address the challenge of distinguishing signal from noise in the evolving sector weights, we simulate data to which we add noise and then compare.
-This was done by repeating the analysis for the flows where the companies from Figure 4 were replaced.
+To address the challenge of distinguishing signal from noise in the evolving sector weights, we emulated the effect of noise for each of the companies from Fig.~\ref{fig:flows}.
 For each of these companies, we took its sector weights, $\vec{\omega_f}$, and multiplied by $E_{tf}$ to obtain a time series for the company with weights that are constant in time.
 We then added gaussian random noise with standard deviation one and replaced these companies by this simulated data.
-Figure \ref{fig:noisyflows} shows the comparison between the real flows from the main text and the simulated constant data with noise added.
-General features descibed in the text are shown to be signal while small fluctuations are consistent with noise.
+Fig.~\ref{fig:noisyflows} shows the comparison between the real flows and the simulated constant data with noise added.
+General features are shown to be signal while small fluctuations are consistent with noise.